 He stirred and said, “yes,” then tried to lift his leg.
-“Aughhhhhh,” he screamed, unnerving her and her young helper.
+“Aughhhhhh!”
+His scream unnerved her and her young helper.

 “Don’t move!”
 Carrie shouted, more scared than angry.

-He groaned and rolled back, his rummy eyes looking skyward as if he were about to pass out.
+He groaned and stopped moving.
+His rummy eyes rolled up as if he was passing out.

 She wiped the blood from his nostrils and mouth.
 His nose was askew just below the bridge, but she couldn’t tell if it was an old break, or if he’d have to get used to looking at a new image in the mirror.